The Groin (Noosa) Surf Break

 Table - best surf conditions forecast for The Groin (Noosa) over the next 16 days.

-Alright, Rusty here.
-Let’s have a close look at what’s on offer for the Noosa area over the next couple of weeks.
+Alright, grab a seat.
+Rusty here.
+Let’s talk about what’s on the table for the next couple of weeks.

 Rusty.